roytang/blog/content/post/2023/12/nye-jokes/index.md

         - *I won't post again until next year*

 *(I was originally going to include this as part of today's weeknotes, but there was enough stuff here to just make a separate post!)*

+** *Edit: Damnit, I checked my "Dec 31" posts to write the above, then found out I had more jokes in the "Jan 1" posts!*.
+Added some items above!